sarahfossheim/fossheim-io/writing/posts/non-binary-design/index.md

 featured: "2020-07-16"
 categories: ["technology", "inclusive design", "queer issues"]
 title: "Navigating the internet as a non-binary designer"
-excerpt: "Lots of products use language that excludes and harms non-binary and trans peole.
+excerpt: "Lots of products use language that excludes and harms non-binary and trans people.
 This is an overview of relatively easy things you can change in your designs and language to be more inclusive, written by a non-binary technologist"
 ---

 Earlier I wrote a [twitter thread](https://twitter.com/liatrisbian/status/1281978736318001152?s=21) about small things designers can do to make their products more inclusive for trans and non-binary people.
 It’s a topic quite close to my heart, since I am non-binary myself, so I want to address some of the points in a proper post as well.